Exit popups work.

 You can take advantage of the Zeigarnik Effect to coax your visitors into action by showing them that they have an incomplete task.
 By pointing out the “incompleteness,” they’ll seek to get closure by completing the task.

 This can work for exit popups as well.
 All you have to do is display a progress bar at the top.
-Here’s an example from CoSchedule:
+Here’s a pop up page from CoSchedule:

 7. Include a Picture of the Bribe